Pakalppooram: Plot

-The story is about a young Brahmin, Gouridasan Namboothiri living in a poor family with his mother and sisters.
-Gouridasan's father, Suryamangalathu Brahmadathan Namboothiri was an esteemed priest, but after his death, his mother, sisters, and him were thrown out of the family by his evil younger brother, Surya Namboothiri.
+A few years later, Gouridasan Namboothiri is living in a poor family with his mother and sisters.
+After Gouridasan's father, Suryamangalathu Brahmadathan Namboothiri's death, his mother, sisters, and he were thrown out of the family by his evil younger brother, Surya Namboothiri.

-Later in order to get his rights in the ancestral family property, he and his friend Ayyappankutty masquerade themselves as the priests who have come to stop a vampire, in order to steal the documents of his rights.
+Later, in order to get his rights in the ancestral family property and to save his family from miseries, he and his friend Ayyappankutty masquerade themselves as the priests who have come to stop a vampire, in order to steal the documents of his rights.
+Anamika, Gouridas's cousin after getting to know his real identity, tells him to go to the village so that he can get the anklet where the legal documents are present and she promises to give him the other anklet which is in the temple inside the palace.

 Later they understand that the place is in fact haunted by a vampire, and the story revolves around his struggles to stop the ghost, as his father had once succeeded.